Agile CMS explained - 3 reasons to go agile

 1. Multichannel publishing becomes attainable

 Content is no longer siloed or meant for only one channel.
 Businesses today need to deliver content to mobile devices, tablets, digital kiosks, smartwatches, and a host of other IoT devices.
-Customers are demanding omnichannel content and brands need a way to manage content for every use case.
+Customers are demanding omnichannel content, and brands need a way to manage content for every use case.

 A headless approach to content management enables this by connecting to different front-ends and allowing brands to access data using REST APIs or GraphQL.
-Storyblok’s headless architecture facilitates this and includes a visual editor that lets marketers preview changes and launch faster campaigns.
+Storyblok's headless architecture facilitates this and includes a visual editor that lets marketers preview changes and launch faster campaigns.
+New strategy?
+Not a problem.
+Embrace the latest tactics and technologies with ease.

 2. Content production and workflow enhancements